DogeTheBeast/College_notes/VSEPR.md

 ## Guidelines

 - You do not need to show lone pairs in VSEPR perspective diagrams.
-- You do not need to draw multi
+- You do not need to draw multiple bonds in VSEPR perspective diagrams.